CIT93/phillipv-pub/w13/README.md

 onError runs with code line 6 - 8.
 If reps < 10, and page will display Error message in line 6-8.

 Onfinal will display on to the next workout no matter if code ran error or success.

+update:
+FORM.reset() is inputted into OnFinal becuase it is the last step in submission.